lesshint/lesshint/lib/linters/README.md

 ```

 ## hexLength
-Prefer longhand hex color declarations over short hand ones to be consistent with colors than can't be written using shorthand notation.
+Prefer longhand hex color declarations over short hand ones to be consistent with colors that can't be written using shorthand notation.

 Option     | Description
 ---------- | ----------